-The previously Dimensioned or Loaded SourceArray[] will be copied to the DestinationArray[].
+Copies elements of an existing SourceArray[] to the DestinationArray[].
+If the Destination Array exists, some or all of the existing array is overwritten.
 If the Destination Array does not exist, a new array is created.
-If the Destination Array already exists, some or all of the existing array will be overwritten.
 The arrays may be either numeric or string arrays but they must both be of the same type.

-You may copy an entire array (SourceArray[]) or an array segment (SourceArray[start,length]).
+You may copy an entire array (SourceArray[]) or an array segment (SourceArray[<start>,<length>]).
+Copying stops without error if it reaches the end of either the SourceArray or the DestinationArray.

-If <start> is <= 1 or <start> is not present then the copy will begin with the first element of the SourceArray.
-If <length> is not present or if <start>+<length> exceeds the number of elements in the SourceArray then the entire array or segment from <start> to the end of the array will be copied.
+If <start> is < 1 it is set to 1, the first element of the SourceArray.
+If <length> is < 0 it is set to 0.

+If the Destination Array already exists, the optional <start_or_extras> parameter specifies where to start copying into the Destination Array.

-If the Destination Array does not exist, the optional <extras> parameter specifies that <extras> empty elements are to be added to the new Destination Array before or after the copy.
-These elements will be added to the start of the array if the optional minus(-) sign is present.
-If minus is not present then these elements will be added to end of the array.
+If the Destination Array does not exist, the optional <start_or_extras> parameter specifies how many extra elements to add to the copy.
+If the parameter is a negative number, these elements are added to the start of the array, otherwise they are added to end of the array.

-The extra elements for a new numeric array will be initialized to zero.
-The extra elements for a new string array will be the empty string, "".
+The extra elements for a new numeric array are initialized to zero.
+The extra elements for a new string array are initialized to the empty string, "".